 Sudden Temperature Change

 Fish are hardy animals and can usually handle temperature changes, but sudden changes can still be dangerous.
 For example, fish may swim to the top to escape the heat if you live in a warm climate and your water tank gets too hot.
-If the tank is too cold, fish may swim to the bottom to find a warmer place.
-When the temperature suddenly changes, fish can get caught in the middle and may get killed.

-Not only that, but fish can also become stressed and swim into dangerous water habitats (like power lines or storm drains).
-If you see any signs of heatstroke or Shock in your fish.
+Not only that, but fish can also become stressed and swim into dangerous water habitats (like power lines or storm drains) if you see any signs of heatstroke or Shock in your fish.
 Stop the exposure immediately and transport the fish to a safe place.
 The best way to protect them is by closely monitoring the temperature in your home and office.

-How To Revive A Fish In Shock?
+Another Process To Reviving A Fish In Shock?

 Conclusion